AlmondNMT/423/README.md

         - [x] Verify that function return types match return types of values actually returned
         - [ ] Verify that arguments match the types of formal parameters
         - [ ] Prevent function/classes in expressions without parentheses.
 This disallows
-              assigning functions to variables, as well as several other complex tasks.
+              assigning functions to variables, as well as several other complex tasks that we don't want to support.
     - [ ] Ensure that assignments are compatible
-    - [ ]
+    - [ ] Type-check operators and operands
 - [ ] Code Generation
     - [ ] Finish building runtime library (in Unicon)
         - [ ] Builtin imports
         - [ ] Builtin classes and functions
+        - [ ]
     - [ ] Local imports (like import hangman as h.
 This sort of requires that we can already transpile the imported file into Unicon)
     - [ ] Figure out how to generate code using the tree and symbol tables.